buomsoo-kim/buomsoo-kim.github.io/_posts/2020-04-19-Attention-mechanism-17.md.md

 $$ PE_{pos, 2i + 1} = cos(\frac{pos}{10000^{2i/d_{model}}})$$

-The dimension ($i$) spans through 1 to $d_model$, which is the dimensionality of the embedding space.
+The dimension ($i$) spans through 1 to $d_{model}$, which is the dimensionality of the embedding space.
 Therefore, outputs from positional encoding have the same tensor size as the embedded sequences.
 They are added up and passed onto the next layer, which is *multi-head* attention.

 ## Multi-head attention